-BUS ROUTES
+BUS ROUTES 8.32

-- I. Designation of Bus Routes The School Board, after considering the Superintendent's recommendation, shall approve the routes to be traveled regularly by each school bus.
-Each such route shall meet the following requirements: - A. The route shall be planned, scheduled, and adjusted to the capacity of the bus to serve students whose homes are beyond a reasonable walking distance from the school center to which they are assigned, except as otherwise provided by Florida Statutes and State Board of Education rules.
-The routing and scheduling of buses shall be planned to eliminate the necessity for students to stand while the bus is in motion. - B. Designated school bus routes shall be restricted to those areas where road conditions, bridge capacities, and the number of transported students allow such service to be economically feasible and practicable. - C. School bus routes shall, insofar as possible, be restricted to main routes and county-maintained roads. - D. A suitable turning area shall be available for any route requiring a bus to be turned around. - E. Only one (1) bus shall be assigned students on any given route unless the school schedules necessitate a dual assignment of buses. - II.
+I. Designation of Bus Routes - The School Board, after considering the Superintendent's recommendation, shall approve the routes to be traveled regularly by each school bus.
+Each such route shall meet the following requirements:

+- A. The route shall be planned, scheduled, and adjusted to the capacity of the bus to serve students whose homes are beyond a reasonable walking distance from the school center to which they are assigned, except as otherwise provided by Florida Statutes and State Board of Education rules.
+The routing and scheduling of buses shall be planned to eliminate the necessity for students to stand while the bus is in motion. - B. Designated school bus routes shall be restricted to those areas where road conditions, bridge capacities, and the number of transported students allow such service to be economically feasible and practicable. - C. School bus routes shall, insofar as possible, be restricted to main routes and county-maintained roads. - D. A suitable turning area shall be available for any route requiring a bus to be turned around. - E. Only one (1) bus shall be assigned students on any given route unless the school schedules necessitate a dual assignment of buses. - F. The location of each bus stop will conform to the requirements of Florida Statutes. - II.
 Change in Routes School bus drivers shall not discontinue stops, begin new stops, or otherwise change a route without prior approval of the Superintendent or designee. - III.
 Other Provisions Students who are approved to attend a District school which is not located in their assigned attendance area shall be ineligible for transportation provided by the School Board except as otherwise permitted by the School Board rule.